talkeret1/test-repo/README.md

 :heavy_exclamation_mark: Note that this action may create AWS resources which can cost money.<br>
 <br>

+## Destroy the script:
-Run `terraform destroy` when you don't need these resources.
+Run `terraform destroy` to remove all script resources.

 <a id="terraform-scripts"></a>
 ### Terraform Scripts List: